 - Windows Azure (OS Family 1, 2, and 3)

 The agent is available in both a 32-bit and 64-bit version.
 On 64-bit systems, the 64-bit agent can instrument both 32-bit and 64-bit applications.

-The installer requires elevated privileges (Administrator) to install.
+Installation requires elevated privileges (Administrator).
 You can be logged in as an administrator user, be a member of the Administrators group, or (on newer operating systems) provide elevation credentials when prompted.

-newrelic.configfile to give read/write access only to the owner of the app server process.
-Also, review the permissions for the logs created by the agent to minimize the number of users with access and their privileges.
+newrelic.configfile and give read/write access to only the owner of the monitored process.
+Also, we recommend reviewing the permissions for the logs created by the agent to minimize the number of users with access and their privileges.